KCL-BMEIS/OOP/week7A.md

 <br>
 Aggregation can be unidirectional or bidirectional
+- a `Company` has-a `Employee`, but it's also possible that an `Employee` has-a `Company`
-- a computer has-a keyboard, but there is no need to say that the keyboard has-a computer...
+- a `Computer` has-a `Keyboard`, but there is no need to say that the `Keyboard` has-a `Computer`...

 ---
 name: composition

-# Composition
+# Association: composition

-Composition is implies a tight relationship between two classes
+Composition is implies a stronger association between two classes

 This applies in situtations where one class is made up of other objects, including the other class under consideration
-- it is said to represent "is-made-of" relationships
+- it can be said to represent "is-made-of" relationships

 .center[ ![:scale 50%](images/composition.png) ]